alicht/rails-forms/README.md

 ## Rails Forms

 ### Learning Objectives
--  Discuss forms in rails
+-  Review what we learned this morning (ie the "R" in CRUD)
--  The magical `form_tag` :crystal_ball:
+-  Rails' magical `form_tag` :crystal_ball:
--  See all the special Rails form helper syntax
+-  See all of the special Rails form helper syntax
 -  Fill out the CUD in our app

 To best understand Rails forms, we'll build a form and explain what everything is and what's going on as we go along